WebClipper: Efficient Evolution of Web Agents with Graph-based Trajectory Pruning: Experiments

 \textbf{Datasets.} We conduct evaluations on four widely-used web agent benchmarks: xbench-deepsearch \cite{xbench}, Browsecomp \cite{bc_en}, GAIA \cite{mialon2023gaia}, and HLE \cite{hle}.
 For GAIA, we use the 103 text-only subset from its development set.
 For HLE, we follow the setup of previous studies \cite{webthinker} and use a 500 text-only subset.

 \textbf{Baselines.} Our comparison includes both closed-source and open-source agents.
 Closed-source systems include OpenAI o3 \cite{o3}, OpenAI DeepResearch \cite{openaidr}, and Claude-4-Sonnet \cite{claude4}; test results are cited from their official reports.
-The open-source agents include Kimi-K2-Instruct-0905 \cite{kimik2}, DeepSeek-R1-671B \cite{r1}, Qwen3-235B-A22B-Instruct-2507 \cite{yang2025qwen3technicalreport}, WebExplorer \cite{webexplorer} and Tongyi-DeepResearch.
+The open-source agents include Kimi-K2-Instruct-0905 \cite{kimik2}, Qwen3-235B-A22B-Instruct-2507 \cite{yang2025qwen3technicalreport}, WebExplorer \cite{webexplorer} and Tongyi-DeepResearch.
 As trajectory pruning is underexplored, we design two baselines: 1) \textit{Prompt Control}: We add instructions to the agent's system prompt, explicitly asking it to avoid irrelevant information and repetitive validation, and to control the number of tool calls.
 2) \textit{Coarse Prune}: We use Qwen3-235B-A22B-Instruct-2507 to directly identify and remove turns from the trajectory that it deems redundant.
 The resulting coarsely pruned trajectories are then used for SFT.

 \textbf{Implementation.} We use Tongyi-DeepResearch (30B-A3B) \cite{tongyidrs} as the base web agent $\mathcal{M}$.
 Trajectories are distilled from public QA datasets, including WebShaper, WebDancer, WebExplorer, TaskCraft, and Voyager.
 We adopt Qwen3-235B-A22B-Instruct-2507 as the extractor and rewriting model for state graph construction and thought rewriting.
-Training is conducted on 32 H800 GPUs with a learning rate of 5e-6 and a cosine decay schedule.
+The extractor and rewriting model is deployed on 8×H800 (80GB) GPUs.
+Under this setup, the overall extraction and rewriting can be completed within 1 day.
+Training is conducted on 32×H800 GPUs with a learning rate of 5e-6 and a cosine decay schedule.
 For WebExplorer, we reproduce its results ourselves.
 For other open-source models that do not report tool and token usage, we reproduce them by deploying on H800 GPUs within the Tongyi-DeepResearch environment.
 For web content retrieval, we use the Serper API \cite{serpapi} for search and Jina Reader \cite{jina} for URL parsing.
 To reduce evaluation variance, each model is run three times with different random seeds, and we report the average Pass@1 and corresponding efficiency metrics.